akashchouhan16/QuickAccess-Chrome-Extension/README.md

 ### Key Note

-- The extension also **searches** the web for any content that is related to Unschool(read bs) and blocks the text contents from getting displayed.
+- The extension also **searches** the web for content that is related to a specific spam agency and it blocks the text contents from getting displayed.

 - No other key features, its just a fun little project. :P
   > ![preview](/images/preview_ContentBlocker.png)